 For so long, I didn’t even realise I had a choice.
 Pushing for the ideal and aligning myself with unrealistic expectations seemed the only way I knew how to be.
-Pushing for acceptance, pushing for constant self-betterment, pushing for perfection was my default.
+Pushing for acceptance, pushing for constant self-betterment was my default.
 Little did I realise that this was all just an illusionary story I had made up based on my own constructed past and conditioned ways of being.
 Life eventually showed me that I did have a choice and there was a better way to live.

 When we push and grasp, we lose the magic.

 Just like a butterfly landing in our hand, if we cling and grasp at its shimmering colourful wings, they lose their magic, they lose their shine and the butterfly is unable to take flight.
 It’s the same about life.

-I remember in the early days of my healing journey, when I started to feel better, life was cruising along pretty nicely.
-After two long years dedicated to my own recovery I was thoroughly basking in the relief and joy of my newfound vitality and wellness.
+I remember in the early days of my journey to creating a better life for myself, I had newfound sense of vitality, was doing more of the things I loved and life was cruising along pretty nicely.
+After two long years dedicated to my own recovery I was thoroughly basking in the relief and joy of my newfound wellness.
 I was singing along to the dance of my own sweet tune.
 Life was rosy.
 I had found my bliss.

-I had become well enough to start working again, so I started back at the hospital practising part-time as a clinical occupational therapist.
+I had become well enough to start taking on more days at the hospital where I was working part-time as a clinical occupational therapist.
 I was enjoying feeling better, earning money and working with the colleagues and patients I had dearly missed.
 But after some time, I started to feel restless again.
 Working within the confines of a hospital setting, and practising under the limited constructs of a mainstream medical model made me feel shackled.
 I was un-fulfilled.
 My soul was dying a slow death.
 I was desperate to open my own private practise and start doing wellness in a way that felt wholesome and balanced.
 I was desperate to break free from conventional ways of doing things and be the therapist I had always wanted to be.